Kr00l/CNamespaceWalk/README.md

-CNamespaceWalk class module.

-This is a self-sufficient object using the INamespaceWalk interface for generic use in VB6 and VBA7.
+CNamespaceWalk class module for generic use in VB6 and VBA7.
 (32-bit or 64-bit)

+This source code is self-sufficient and no .tlb is required.